kelveden/milli/README.md

 #### StubRespondWith.times(numberOfTimes)
 Instructs vanilli to only match against this stub the specified number of times.

+#### StubRespondWith.afterWaiting(numberOfMilliseconds)
+Instructs vanilli to only respond with the stub after waiting the specified number of milliseconds.
+Useful for simulating potential race conditions or latency issues.

 ### Example
 Here is an example of a more complex stub that makes use of the entire Stub API: